Animalbooth: multimodal feature enhancement for animal subject personalization: Experiments

 \subsection{Quantitative Results}

-As presented in Table~\ref{tab:quantitative}, AnimalBooth obtained a CLIP-T~\cite{radford2021learning} score of 20.73, which is notably higher than the next best method, Blip~\cite{BLIP-Diffusion}, at 19.68.
+\looseness=-1 As presented in Table~\ref{tab:quantitative}, AnimalBooth obtained a CLIP-T~\citep{radford2021learning} score of 20.73, which is notably higher than the next best method, BLIP-Diffusion~\citep{BLIP-Diffusion}, at 19.68.
 This indicates AnimalBooth's superior ability to comprehend and capture textual semantics, generating animal images that are highly consistent with their descriptions.
-Concurrently, AnimalBooth achieved the highest DINO~\cite{caron2021emerging} score of 75.66, compared to IP-Adapter's~\cite{ye2023ipadapter} 72.88.
+Concurrently, AnimalBooth achieved the highest DINO~\citep{caron2021emerging} score of 75.66, compared to IP-Adapter's~\citep{ye2023ipadapter} 72.88.
 This highlights AnimalBooth's exceptional capability in capturing image details and realism, effectively preserving the intricate textures and fine structures of animals.
 Furthermore, AnimalBooth also achieved leading scores of 90.00 and 49.08 for CLIP-I and LPIPS, respectively, comprehensively outperforming other methods.
-This further validates the effectiveness of our proposed Animal-Net and frequency-controlled module in precisely extracting animal identity features and effectively controlling the visual attributes of generated images.